ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 The "-e" argument stands for environment.
 Here we can define environmental variables such as "PASSWORD" and "-p", which stands for port.
 The final argument "rocker/studio" is the docker image that we have downloaded and run as a docker container.

 Now, go to your browser and type "localhost:8787".
-As a user name, type "rstudio", and as password., the password that you used in your "docker run" command, in this case "123".
+As a user name, type "rstudio", and as password, the password that you used in your "docker run" command, in this case "123".

-Now you have an intance of Rstudio in your browser!
+Now you have an instance of Rstudio in your browser!
 Isn't that cool? :D

 Now, you can click on "stop" in the terminal to halt the docker container.